-- 6.2 Monitoring Agent.
+- Monitoring Agent.
 A Monitoring Agent which may be the local housing authority or other qualified housing entity shall be designated by the [PAA, chief executive, or other designated municipal official] (the "designating official").
-In a case where the Monitoring Agent cannot adequately carry out its administrative duties, upon certification of this fact by the designating official or by DHCD such duties shall devolve to and thereafter be administered by a qualified housing entity designated by the designating official.
-In any event, such Monitoring Agent shall ensure the following, both prior to issuance of a Building Permit for a Project within the SGOD, and on a continuing basis thereafter, as the case may be: - 1. prices of Affordable Homeownership Units are properly computed; rental amounts of Affordable Rental Units are properly computed; - 2. income eligibility of households applying for Affordable Housing is properly and reliably determined; - 3. the housing marketing and resident selection plan conform to all requirements, have been approved by DHCD specifically with regard to conformance with M.G.L. c.40R and 760 CMR 59.00, and are properly administered; - 4. sales and rentals are made to Eligible Households chosen in accordance with the housing marketing and resident selection plan with appropriate unit size for each household being properly determined and proper preference being given; and - 5.
-Affordable Housing Restrictions meeting the requirements of this section are approved by DHCD specifically with regard to conformance with M.G.L. c.40R and 760 CMR.
+In a case where the Monitoring Agent -cannot adequately carry out its administrative duties, upon certification of this fact by the designating official or by DHCD such duties shall devolve to and thereafter be administered by a qualified housing entity designated by the designating official.
+In any event, such Monitoring Agent shall ensure the following, both prior to issuance of a Building Permit for a Project within the SGOD, and on a continuing basis thereafter, as the case may be: - (1)1. prices Prices of Affordable Homeownership Units are properly computed; rental amounts of Affordable Rental Units are properly computed; computed. - (2) 2. income Income eligibility of households applying for Affordable Housing is properly and reliably determined; - (3) 3. the The housing marketing and resident selection plan conform to all requirements, have been approved by DHCD specifically with regard to conformance with M.G.L. c.40R and 760 CMR 59.00, and are properly administered; administered. - (4) 4. sales Sales and rentals are made to Eligible Households chosen in accordance with the housing marketing and resident selection plan with appropriate unit size for each household being properly determined and proper preference being given; and - (5)5.-Affordable Housing Restrictions meeting the requirements of this sectionChapter are approved by DHCD specifically with regard to conformance with M.G.L. c.40R and 760 CMR.
 59.00, recorded with the proper registry of deeds.